-Section 18: Building standards for streams without established base flood elevations and/or floodway (A zones).
+Sec.
+10-63.
+Building standards for streams without established base flood elevations and/or floodway (A zones).

-- A. Located within the areas of special flood hazard established in Section 7, where streams exist but no base flood data have been provided (A zones), or where base flood data have been provided but a floodway has not been delineated, the following provisions apply: - When base flood elevation data or floodway data have not been provided, then the floodplain manager shall obtain, review, and reasonably utilize any scientific or historic base flood elevation and floodway data available from a federal, state or other source, in order to administer the provisions of this article.
-Only if data are not available from these sources, then the provisions of subsections (2) and (3) of this section shall apply. - 2.
-No encroachments, including structures or fill material, shall be located within an area equal to the width of the stream or 25 feet, whichever is greater, measured from the top of the stream bank, unless certification by a registered professional engineer is provided demonstrating that such encroachment shall not result in more than a one (1) foot increase in flood levels during the occurrence of the base flood discharge.
+(a) Located within the areas of special flood hazard established in section 10-37, where streams exist but no base flood data have been provided (A zones), or where base flood data have been provided but a floodway has not been delineated, the following provisions apply:

-- 3. In special flood hazard areas without base flood elevation data, new construction and substantial improvements of existing structures shall have the lowest floor of the lowest enclosed area (including basement) elevated no less than one (1) foot above the highest adjacent grade at the building site.
-(Note: Require the lowest floor to be elevated one (1) foot above the estimated base flood elevation in A zone areas where a limited detail study has been completed.)
-Openings sufficient to facilitate the unimpeded movements of floodwaters shall be provided in accordance with standards of Section 16(D), elevated buildings.
-All heating and air conditioning equipment and components (including ductwork), all electrical, ventilation, plumbing, and other service facilities shall be elevated no less than one foot (1) above the highest adjacent grade at the building site. - B. The floodplain manager shall require certification of the lowest floor elevation level and the record shall become a permanent part of the permit file.
+- (1) When base flood elevation data or floodway data have not been provided, then the floodplain manager shall obtain, review, and reasonably utilize any scientific or historic base flood elevation and floodway data available from a federal, state or other source, in order to administer the provisions of this article.
+Only if data are not available from these sources, then the provisions of subsections (a)(2) and (a)(3) of this section shall apply. - (2) No encroachments, including structures or fill material, shall be located within an area equal to the width of the stream or 25 feet, whichever is greater, measured from the top of the stream bank, unless certification by a registered professional engineer is provided demonstrating that such encroachment shall not result in more than a one foot increase in flood levels during the occurrence of the base flood discharge. - (3) In special flood hazard areas without base flood elevation data, new construction and substantial improvements of existing structures shall have the lowest floor of the lowest enclosed area (including basement) elevated no less than one foot above the highest adjacent grade at the building site.
+(Note: Require the lowest floor to be elevated one foot above the estimated base flood elevation in A zone areas where a limited detail study has been completed.)
+Openings sufficient to facilitate the unimpeded movements of floodwaters shall be provided in accordance with standards of section 10-64(a)(4), elevated buildings.
+All heating and air conditioning equipment and components (including ductwork), all electrical, ventilation, plumbing, and other service facilities shall be elevated no less than one foot above the highest adjacent grade at the building site.